fabryq/.github/profile/README.md

 ## Why
 Symfony is flexible — and that flexibility often leads to drift: different structures, patterns, shortcuts, and growing technical debt.
 Fabryq prevents drift with **enforced standards**: templates, rules, and automated checks that keep every backend consistent.
+Fabryq turns conventions into gates.

 ## Core Guardrails
 - **One Way Only** — exactly one standard path for structure and modules.